lucasnbsb/Data-Structures-and-Algorithms/notes/The high level description file.md

     - Run union find.
     - after the union, if a union has been performed you can decrement a counter starting at the number of cities

+### 2491.
+Divide Players Into Teams of Equal Skill
+    - find the target skill by finding the max and min in the same treversal.
+    - while populating a counting dictionary
+    - walk the min and max closer to the midle in a loop checking if both hit the dict simetrically
+    - decrement the counts on the dict and update the running sum accordingly
+    - return -1 all the way if conditions are not satisfied

 # Hard

 ### Find the running medinan: